2023 Most Popular Information Technology Bachelor's Degree Schools in West Virginia

 On average, IT graduates from American Military University take out $27,474 in student loans while working on their Bachelor's Degree.

-The in-demand bachelor’s degree programs at Marshall University helped the school earn the #2 place on this year’s ranking of the most popular information technology schools in West Virginia.
-Located in the city of Huntington, Marshall University is a public college with a fairly large student population.
+A rank of #2 on this year’s list means Marshall University is a great place for information technology students working on their bachelor’s degree.
+Located in the city of Huntington, Marshall University is a public college with a large student population.

 About 17% of the students majoring in IT at the school are women while 83% are male.